 More than 76 million people get food poisoning every year, and eating spoiled shellfish is one of the more common causes.
 Symptoms of food poisoning can include severe vomiting and diarrhea.
-Shrimp is a type of shellfish used in many recipes, and it is vital that you spot the signs of spoiled shrimp in order to keep yourself and those you cook for healthy.
+That's not exactly the way you want to follow up your seafood meal.
+Shrimp is a type of shellfish used in many recipes, and it's vital that you spot the signs of spoiled shrimp in order to keep yourself and those you cook for healthy.

-Buying shrimp with their heads still on can help you to identify whether or not the they are spoiled.
+Buying shrimp with their heads still on can help you to identify whether or not they're spoiled.
 The eyes should be prominent and shiny.
 If they look shrunken or dried out or are missing altogether, you should be wary of how fresh the shrimp are.
 To be on the safe side, purchase your shrimp elsewhere.

 Frozen Shrimp Appearance

 Issues with frozen shrimp include freezer burns and thawing and refreezing.
 Frost or ice crystals in the packaging or on the shrimp can indicate either of these issues.
 Freezer burn on shrimp happens when the shrimp is stored for a long time.
 Tears in the bag can also indicate an issue.

 You can generally still eat freezer burned shrimp.
 Spending too much time in the freezer can change the flavor and texture of the shrimp.
 Unless you notice an off smell or other signs of spoiled shrimp, the seafood should be safe to eat.